passy/Android-DirectoryChooser/README.md

 A simple directory chooser you can integrate into your Android app.

+This version of the library has no additional dependencies, but requires Android v11+ to work.
+There is, however, [a v11-brach][2] that supports down to v7 using ActionBarSherlock.

 Based on the DirectoryChooser from the excellent [AntennaPod App](https://github.com/danieloeh/AntennaPod) by danieloeh.